 Shun Premier Chef’s Knife, 10 Inch

 This knife features layered Damascus steel for strength, a 16° blade angle, and a hand hammered finish (known as ‘tsuchime’ in Japanese).
 The tsuchime adds a hollow-ground like feature which reduces the knife-drag and prevents food from sticking to the knife blade.
 The pakkawood handle in a walnut finish allows for a comfortable grip and is embossed on the end cap.
-This Shun knife is sharpened to a 16° angle at the Shun factory in Japan.
+This Shun knife is sharpened to a 16° angle at the Shun factory in Japan and comes with a limited lifetime warranty.

 Wusthof Classic 10-Inch Cook’s Knife

-X – Stainless Steel.
-This knife is made of high-carbon stainless steel alloy.
+This knife is made of high-carbon stainless steel alloy called X – Stainless Steel.
 The formula is X50 Cr MoV 15 and denotes the amounts of each of the elements.

 - 50 – 0.5 % Carbon – The carbon content is one of the main contributing factors to the sharpness.